shevious/edx-documentation/en_us/xblock/source/customize/custom-python.rst

      frag.initialize_js('MyXBlock')

-It appears that the necessary functions of the view were added automatically.
+As you can see, the necessary functions of the view were added automatically.
 Check the student view in ``myxblock.py`` against the student view in `thumbs.py`_.
 Note that the only differences are the file names of the HTML, CSS, and JavaScript files added to the fragment.
 As the file names are correct